rk-lindsey/chimes_lsq/contrib/dlars/src/readme.txt

     --split_files       If specified, split input files are read.
 Instead of A.txt, A.0000.txt, A.0001.txt, etc. is read by each MPI process.
 This can speed job execution for large A matrices.
 The chimes_lsq code generates these files if the
 								#SPLITFI# option is specified.
+Each split A matrix file has the same number
+								of columns, which is equal to the number of fitting parameters.
+The number of rows in the split A matrix file can vary.
+The files are stored in row-major format, where one row occupies each line in the file.
+It is also OK to place each entry in the matrix on a separate line in the file.

 								A corresponding dim file is required for each A.xxxx.txt file, e.g. dim.xxxx.txt.
-								The dim file gives:  The number of data columns, the starting row for the file, the ending row (inclusive) for the file, and the total number of rows in the A matrix.
+								The dim file gives:  The number of data columns, the starting row for the file, the ending row (inclusive) for the file, and the total number of rows in the A matrix, using C++ index style, which begins at 0.

+								Each dim file must that the same number of data columns (1st number) and total number of rows in the A matrix (4th number).
+The starting (2nd number) and ending rows (3rd number) vary, so that the starting row of the n+1th file will be equal to the ending row of the nth file + 1.
+The ending row of the last file must be equal to the total number of rows - 1.
+								The starting row of the 1st dimension file must be 0.

 	--weights=<file>     Give the name of a file with weights for each row of the A matrix, and value of b.
    --help               Print a list of supported options.